cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 [in progress]

-## Aggregating logs of Spring Boot applications running on Docker with Elastic Stack
+## Aggregating logs of Spring Boot applications with Elastic Stack

 This post describes how to aggregate logs of Spring Boot applications running on Docker with Elastic Stack.
-To get up and running quickly, we'll run it in Docker containers.

 ## What are logs and what are they meant for?